fusioncha0s/Wyoming-Satellite/README.md

 # Wyoming Satellite Installation with Home Assistant
 This guide was created and verified on 03/26/2025 using a rasberry pi zero 2W, respeak 2mic board, and Home Assistant HASS io edition.
+At the time of the creation of this guide, all commands in this setup can be easily copied and pasted into your terminal without needing modifications.
+If you are using different mic or audio devices, pi devices, home assistant server, you may need to troubleshoot for any failures.

 ## Table of Contents
 - [Update the Raspberry Pi](#update-the-raspberry-pi)